venkatesh-akhouri/Zomato_EDA_miniProject/README.md

 # Zomato_EDA_miniProject
-Performing Exploratory Data Analysis on the zomato dataset from Kaggle The explanation is published on my medium blog:
+Performed Exploratory Data Analysis on the zomato dataset from Kaggle The explanation is published on my medium blog: https://medium.com/@vakhouri2/zomato-eda-8e8b86dfc0a1

-Next I plan to create a web application to create a dashboard and to predict what would be the
+Next I plan to create a web application to create a dashboard and to predict what would be the best location to open your restaurant.

+Open to any suggestions!